Never Miss a Chance to Do the Most Good

 Providing support and care to first responders and survivors.

-Trained Staff and Volunteers provide Emergency Disaster Response to Local, National, and Global Crises
+Trained Staff and Volunteers Provide Emergency Disaster Response to Local, National, and Global Crises

 When a disaster strikes, we work with local and federal organizations to:

 • Serve first responders with physical and emotional support.
-The Salvation Army Officers are trained to provide spiritual counseling and comfort to survivors.
+Salvation Army Officers are trained to provide spiritual counseling and comfort to survivors.

 • Provide first responders with hydration, food, and shelter.